Fundamentals

 What Are Fixed Stars?

 Fixed stars are the stellar objects visible in the night sky that maintain nearly constant positions relative to each other, in contrast to the 'wandering stars' (planets) that move through the zodiac.
-In astrological practice, they are projected onto the ecliptic to obtain a zodiacal longitude, which is then compared to natal chart positions.
-A tight conjunction within about one degree is the primary method of delineation, though some traditions also use parans.
+In astrological practice, they are often projected onto the ecliptic to obtain a zodiacal longitude, which is then compared to natal chart positions.
+A close longitude contact is the primary screening method in this calculator, though some traditions also use parans.

-Because of axial precession, fixed star longitudes shift by approximately one degree every 72 years.
+Because of axial precession, fixed star longitudes shift by approximately one degree every 72 years in the tropical zodiac.
 A star that was at 29 degrees Leo in antiquity may now sit at 0 degrees Virgo.
-This slow drift means that star positions must be recalculated for each era, and the zodiacal sign a star occupies is less significant than the star's intrinsic nature and the planet or angle it touches.
+This slow drift means that star positions must be recalculated for each era, and the zodiacal sign a star occupies is less important than the star's traditional nature and the planet or chart point it touches.

 The Royal Stars